meetar/fjord.style/_posts/2016-03-22-mapping-mountains.md

         }
     }
 </style>
-_This post was originally published on the Mapzen blog at http://mapzen.com/blog/mapping-mountains._

 I've been spending a lot of time over the mountains of Northern California lately.
 To view mountains from above is to journey through _time itself_: over ancient shorelines, the trails of glaciers, the marks of countless seasons, and the front lines of perpetual tectonic struggle.
 Fly with me now, on a tour through the world of _elevation data_: